weebNeedWeed/ws-intro-to-cfn/content/2-Preparation/_index.md

 #### Overview

-In order to reinforce the understanding of the material covered in this lab, you will set up a Cloud9 environment, a managed IDE that helps you work right on your browser.
+In order to reinforce the understanding of the material covered in this lab, you will set up a Cloud9 instance, a managed IDE that lets you work directly in your browser, and put your newly learned IaC skills into practice.

 This section will guide you creating a Cloud9 environment through some simple steps.
 In that environment, you will be able to access necessary tools for fulfilling this lab such as AWSCLI, python, etc...